lmattar/SF-crime-statistics/README.md

 * How did changing values on the SparkSession property parameters affect the throughput and latency of the data?

     There are a couple of important parameters that we can modify to affect the behavior:
     * maxOffsetsPerTrigger: Rate limit on maximum number of offsets processed per trigger interval.
 The specified total number of offsets will be proportionally split across topicPartitions of different volume.
+[Apache spark docs](https://spark.apache.org/docs/2.1.0/structured-streaming-kafka-integration.html)

-     * maxRatePerPartition: is the maximum rate (in messages per second) at which each Kafka partition will be read by this direct API
+     * maxRatePerPartition: is the maximum rate (in messages per second) at which each Kafka partition will be read by this direct API.
+[Apache spark docs](https://spark.apache.org/docs/2.1.0/structured-streaming-kafka-integration.html)

      * Local[K]: Run Spark locally with K worker threads (ideally, set this to the number of cores on your machine).
+[Apache spark docs](https://spark.apache.org/docs/2.1.0/structured-streaming-kafka-integration.html)

     if I change these parameters and increse their values I can see an increment on the processedRowsPerSec(with local[*] to use all threads):